jhoenicke/seahaven/lean/README.md

   and it is only legal if enough free cells are available — the solver checks this with a space count (`usedSpace`, `computeKingSpaces`).

+* **Implicit Invariants.** A game position uses counters for `usedSpace` and `emptyPiles` that are updated on-the-fly.
+Invariants had to be devised to show that these values are correct and the match the internal accounting of space against the actual free cells in the game state of the specification.
+  Likewise for a reachable game state invariants are proven that the set of cards never change and that a freed card can only be found at certain positions.

+* **Memoization.** The solver uses a simple hashtable to cache results.
+We prove the whole algorithm, including the hashtable code and it's interaction between multiple consecutive solver calls.

-* **King moves can cause cycles.**  Moving a king run between empty columns changes nothing measurable and can be undone, so a naive search loops.
+* **Advance King moves.**  Moving a king run between empty columns changes nothing measurable and can be undone, so a naive search loops.
 The solver never makes such moves.
-Instead it tracks *king configurations* — which suits own a dedicated empty column — as a bitmask, and its memoization table stores, per position, a bitmask of configurations under which the position is solvable.
+Instead it tracks *king configurations* — which suits own a dedicated empty column — as a bitmask, and solves multiple positions simultaneously.
+Its memoization table stores, per position, a bitmask of configurations under which the position is solvable.
   Precomputed tables (`subsetTable`, `componentTable`, `computeComponentKingBits`) account for the reshuffling of king runs between cells and empty columns without ever searching it.
-As a consequence every solver move strictly decreases the total merged depth `Σ pileDepth`, which gives termination and makes the position hash (a weighted sum of depths, injective on valid depth vectors) a safe memoization key.

 ## Structure of the proof